fr34kyn01535/Hangar/README.md

 Additional features:
-* GitHub Oauth login and user registration at $ADDRESS/authorisation/login To authenticate set the header x-nuget-apikey or x-nuget-sessionkey.
+* GitHub Oauth login and user registration at $ADDRESS/authorisation/login
-    The endpoint returns a json with api and session key.

 * Extended SearchQueryService to return only my own packages with a query parameter ($ADDRESS/query/?my=true)

 Further plans: